polyfloyd/sha2017-badge-co2-sensor/README.md

 SHA2017 Badge CO2 Sensor
 ========================

+**NOTE: This app has been replaced by esphome and is thus unmaintained**

 MicroPython program for reading an MH-Z19 carbon dioxide sensor.
 The values are displayed on the badge's display as a single stat and graph, pushed to MQTT and used as a trigger for alerts.